Shareuhack | Claude Memory: 3 Layers Most Users Miss (2026 Setup)

 • Claude Code developers: CLAUDE.md offers the highest ROI.
 Spending one hour writing a solid CLAUDE.md saves countless hours of repeated explanations.
 Let Auto Memory learn your finer preferences

-• AI app builders: Use the API Memory Tool to give your applications genuine personalization capabilities
+• AI app builders: Use the API Memory Tool to give your applications genuine personalization capabilities; if you use Managed Agents, enable built-in memory and Dreaming to let agents continuously self-improve

 The design philosophy behind Claude's memory system is simple: make AI adapt to you, not the other way around.
 Each of the three layers serves a different answer to "what do you want AI to remember?"
+The May 2026 addition of Managed Agents memory and Dreaming pushes this vision further into territory where agents proactively learn from experience.
 Find the layer that matches your role, set it up today, and within a few weeks you'll feel a noticeable difference.

 FAQ